khkhiu/khkhiu.github.io/_pages/about.md

 An information technology student turned electrical engineering student, trying to learn.
 This site is intended as a repository for my projects during my course and my free time.
 Through my projects, I hope to showcase my skills and abilities.

-<strong>NOTE: This site will NOT contain any projects done in any educational institution.
-The rationale is that I want to focus on my work and capabilities outside of school</strong>
+<strong>NOTE: The main focus of this site will be my personal projects as I want to showcase my work outside of my educational institutions.
+However, some of the projects from educational institution will still make an appearance</strong>

 | ![Electrical engineering](/assets/images/about/EEE.png) |